Reichskonkordat: Negotiations

-exchanged the handshake of trust with you through the concordat – the first foreign sovereign to do so. ...Pope Pius spoke high praise of you. ...Millions in foreign countries, Catholics and non-Catholics alike, have overcome their original mistrust because of this expression of papal trust, and have placed their trust in your regime.
+exchanged the handshake of trust with you through the concordat – the first foreign sovereign to do so. ...
+Pope Pius spoke high praise of you. ...
+Millions in foreign countries, Catholics and non-Catholics alike, have overcome their original mistrust because of this expression of papal trust, and have placed their trust in your regime.

 In a sermon given in Munich during 1937, Cardinal Faulhaber declared:

 At a time when the heads of the major nations in the world faced the new Germany with reserve and considerable suspicion, the Catholic Church, the greatest moral power on earth, through the Concordat, expressed its confidence in the new German government.
 This was a deed of immeasurable significance for the reputation of the new government abroad.

 The concordat

 The Treaty with Additional Protocol [in brackets] was signed 20 July 1933.
-It was ratified and in force starting 10 September 1933 and remains in force today.
+It was ratified and in force starting 10 September 1933 and remains in force.
 The text of the concordat was released 22 July 1933 and began with a preamble that set out the common desire of both parties for friendly relations set-out in a solemn agreement.